Sweat Sodium Concentration Testing

 Your Sweat Sodium test will be scheduled for 45 minutes at eNRG Performance.
 You will sit down with an eNRG Performance Sport Dietitian to discuss your results and you will also be emailed a final copy of your test data and the interpretation.

 Payment is due prior to or on the day of the test via check, cash or credit card.

 Information About the Test

-- If you have hairy forearms, please know we may ask you to shave a portion of your inner forearm for the application of the equipment.
+If you have a large amount of hair on your forearms, we may ask you to shave a portion of your inner forearm for the application of the equipment.